 However, with something as potential dangerous as a treadmill, you do need to give it some thought.

-The treadmills I’ve recommended for home use below, all include various features to ensure you will be as safe as you can be using them.
+The treadmills I’ve recommended below, all include various features to ensure you will be as safe as you can be using them in your home.

 Several H&S features to look out for are: